 The Unit is relevant to learners wishing to further develop their knowledge on electrical, electronic and electromechanical engineering.
 The Unit content is targeted to groups composed of non-electrical engineering learners.
 Unit content begins by defining the various branches of electrical engineering, including digital, analogue, electromechanical systems by showing the interactions between them.
-Outcomes 1, 2, and 3 will expose the learner to a series of definitions to acquaint the learner with electric circuits; next to the fundamental laws that govern the behaviour of electric DC/AC circuits, and a basic introduction to circuit analysis, for the various electrical engineering disciplines.
+Outcomes 1, 2, and 3 will expose the learner to a series of definitions to acquaint the learner with electric circuits; next to the fundamental laws that govern the behaviour of electrical engineering disciplines.
 Following these preliminary topics, the emphasis moves on practical activities for applying such concepts to various engineering applications and their use.
 Learning outcome 4 will then present the learners with the generic model of data processing; how analogue or digital signals from various transducers are processed by writing simple visual programs for programmable logic controller so to produce desired outputs driving varieties of actuators.
 This will allow the learners to monitor different environmental parameters in their future projects.